Presidential state car (United States): 1972 Lincoln Continental

 The car was used by Presidents Nixon, Ford, Carter, Ronald Reagan, and George H. W. Bush.
-It was the vehicle in which Ford was shot at by Sara Jane Moore.
-During the March 1981 attempted assassination of Ronald Reagan, the car was hit by the last two (of six) gunshots: the penultimate damaged the bulletproof window of the right rear passenger's door, while the last ricocheted off the back-right quarter panel and struck the president.
+By 1974, the car was typically transported by the United States Air Force in a Lockheed C-141 Starlifter cargo plane at an hourly jet fuel cost of 1800 USgal.
+Because security concerns legally mandated its use by the president, political parties were not required to reimburse the government for its use during political campaigns.
+It was the vehicle in which Ford was shot at by Sara Jane Moore in 1975.
+During the March 1981 attempted assassination of Ronald Reagan, the car was hit by the last two of six gunshots, which respectively damaged the bulletproof window of the right rear passenger's door, and ricocheted off the back-right quarter panel before striking the president.
 The car then transported Reagan to George Washington University Hospital.
 After the 1981 shooting, the car was returned to Ford to receive a new interior, front sheet metal, and 1979 Lincoln grille.

 The 1972 car left service in 1992 with 40617 mi on its odometer.
 After maintenance and care in 2008, The Henry Ford measured the car at 259 in long, 79.6 in wide, 61.1 in tall, at 10440 lb, with a wheelbase of 161 in.

 1983 Cadillac Fleetwood

 The next presidential state car was a 1983 Cadillac that was delivered on January 30, 1984.
 This Cadillac Fleetwood is 17 in longer and 3 in taller than the stock Fleetwood.
 It featured armor and bulletproof glass (2+3/8 in thick), and was described as "distinctively styled, with a raised roof and a large rear greenhouse."
-To deal with the added weight of the armor, the car had oversized wheels and tires, heavy-duty brakes, and an automatic leveling system.
+To compensate for the weight of the armor, the car had oversized wheels and tires, heavy-duty brakes, and an automatic leveling system.